NoriSte/reactjsday-2019-testing-course/book/testing-rules.md

 - obviously, the opposite is important too: the tests must fail if the app does not work, otherwise, what are they testing?

 - <span id="simple"></span>the tests must be simple.
 Simple to be read, understood, and changed.
 The tests must be an ally, simple scripts that perform some checks in place of you. **Complex and unclear tests are an enemy**, you write some tests to allow yourself to refactor the code, you can not spend your time refactoring the tests too.
-And remember that...
+And remember that... (read the [Avoid Nesting when you're Testing](https://kentcdodds.com/blog/avoid-nesting-when-youre-testing) article of Kent C. Dodds)

 - ...
 Debugging a failing test is way harder than debugging an application